UKCloud/documentation/articles/other/other-how-submit-ideas.md

 4. If you see an idea you want to know more about, click it to see further details.

-5. If you like the idea, be sure to click the **Upvote** button; the more votes an idea receives, the more attention it will generate and the higher the priority it will have for development.
+5. If you like the idea, be sure to click the **Upvote** button; the more votes an idea receives, the more likely it will be selected for development and the higher the priority it will have.

    ![Upvote button](images/other-ideas-vote.png)